Azure/Azure-Sentinel/Playbooks/Create Incidents with Email/Readme.md

 ### Deployment

-Once deployed you can configure the connetions as below
+Once deployed you can configure the connections as below

 ![image](https://user-images.githubusercontent.com/20562985/196198346-2dbde9ca-9812-4c49-a0e6-d3ebca777bb3.png)